Estimation of Local Anisotropy Based on Level Sets: Convergence of general level functionals

-Now, we have got all the tools to prove that the \rv $\xi_f^{(n)}(u)$ converges in law as $n$ tends to infinity to a centered Gaussian variable with finite variance $\mathit{\Sigma}_{f, f}(u)$ given by (\ref{Sigma ff}), see Theorem \ref{Peccati}.
-The proof we give for this theorem and the following remark, are inspired by the one presented in (\cite{MR3572325}, Proposition 2.4).
+Now, we have got all the tools to prove that the \rv $\xi_f^{(n)}(u)$ converges in law as $n$ tends to infinity to a centred Gaussian variable with finite variance $\mathit{\Sigma}_{f, f}(u)$ given by (\ref{Sigma ff}), see Theorem \ref{Peccati}.
+The proof we give for this theorem, is inspired by the one presented in \cite[Proposition 2.4]{MR3572325}.